 - Add Michael Dixon and Andrew Poelstra to acknowledgements. - Minor improvements to cross-references. - · Correct the order of arguments to RedDSA.RandomizePrivate and RedDSA.RandomizePublic. - · Correct a reference to RedDSA.RandomizePrivate that was intended to be RedDSA.RandomizePublic. - Fix the description of the Sapling balancing value in §4.12 'Balance and Binding Signature (Sapling)' on p.
-39. - · Correct a type error in §5.4.8.5 'Group Hash into Jubjub' on p.
-76. - Correct a type error in RedDSA.Sign in §5.4.6 'RedDSA and RedJubjub' on p.
-67.

-- Ensure $\mathcal{G}^{\text{Sapling}}$ is defined in §5.4.6.1 'Spend Authorization Signature (Sapling)' on p.
-69. - Make the validating key prefix part of the input to the hash function in RedDSA, not part of the message. - Correct the statement about $\mathsf{FindGroupHash}^{\mathbb{J}^{(r)}}$ never returning \bot . - · Correct an error in the computation of generators for Pedersen hashes. - Change the order in which NoteCommit^{Sapling} commits to its inputs, to match the sapling-crypto implementation. - Fail Sapling key generation if ivk = 0.
-(This has negligible probability.) - Change the notation H^{} to H^{} in §5.4.6 'RedDSA and RedJubjub' on p.
-67, to avoid confusion with the convention for representations of group elements. - cmu encodes only the u-coordinate of the note commitment, not the full curve point. - rk is checked to be not of small order outside the Spend statement, not in the Spend statement. - · Change terminology describing constraint systems.
+39. - · Correct a type error in §5.4.8.5 'Group Hash into Jubjub' on p.76. - · Correct a type error in RedDSA.Sign in §5.4.6 'RedDSA and RedJubjub' on p.
+66. - Ensure $\mathcal{G}^{Sapling}$ is defined in §5.4.6.1 'Spend Authorization Signature (Sapling)' on p.
+68. - Make the validating key prefix part of the input to the hash function in RedDSA, not part of the message. - Correct the statement about FindGroupHash^{$J^{(r)}$} never returning \perp . - Correct an error in the computation of generators for Pedersen hashes. - Change the order in which NoteCommit^{Sapling} commits to its inputs, to match the sapling-crypto implementation. - Fail Sapling key generation if ivk = 0.
+(This has negligible probability.) - Change the notation H^ to H^{\otimes} in §5.4.6 'RedDSA and RedJubjub' on p.
+66, to avoid confusion with the convention for representations of group elements. - cmu encodes only the u-coordinate of the note commitment, not the full curve point. - rk is checked to be not of small order outside the Spend statement, not in the Spend statement. - Change terminology describing constraint systems.